mholling/nswtopo/README.markdown

 * The [Ruby programming language](http://ruby-lang.org).
 You'll need the more recent Ruby 1.9.3, not 1.8.x.
 * [ImageMagick](http://imagemagick.org), a command-line image manipulation tool.
 The latest ImageMagick at time of development is version 6.7.3.
 Only the 8-bit (Q8) version is needed and will work faster and with less memory than the 16-bit version, particularly for larger maps.
 * The [GDAL](http://gdal.org) command-line utilities.
 These are utilities for processing geospatial raster data.
+Version 1.9.x (January 2012) or later is needed.
 * [Inkscape](http://inkscape.org/) (a vector graphics editing program), if you wish to make manual edits or additions to your map, or to create secondary raster formats such as PNG, TIFF or KMZ.
 * A zip command utility, if you wish to produce KMZ maps.